After COVID-19: What’s Next for Building Automation

 I’d urge you to watch Adamczyk’s interview for his full take on BAS and the virus.
 It certainly got me thinking more about how our buildings will adapt to this new world, more immediately and well into the future.

 Maybe sensors will be widely installed, to further reduce the number of surfaces we physically interact with.
-Adamczyk mentioned UV light can be used to treat and purify air: perhaps germicidal UV light will become commonplace in our HVAC systems.
+Adamczyk mentioned that UV light can be used to treat and purify air: perhaps germicidal UV light will become commonplace in our HVAC systems.
 Those are just a few innovations that exist today.
 What other new inventions will help pandemic-proof our commercial buildings?

-As we slowly expand our bubbles to include some public spaces, four walls and a roof might feel different for a while yet.
+As we slowly expand our bubbles to include some public spaces, four walls, and a roof might feel different for a while yet.
 It will take some time and effort to make the indoors feel “normal” again, but I know our buildings can adapt to keep us safe and secure.

 Article originally published in Automated Buildings